 Tick Repellents For Africa

-A dose of African Tick-Bite Fever can really mess up your hunt, especially if you are doing a long hunt.
-Generally it won't affect a short 7 day hunt because the symptoms won't appear until you get home - 5 to 7 days after infection.
+A dose of African Tick Bite Fever can really mess up your hunt, especially if you are doing a long hunt.
+Generally, it may not affect a short 7 day hunt because the symptoms won't appear until you get home - 5 to 7 days after an infected tick bite.

-So if you are going on a long hunt speak to your doctor about taking some antibiotics with you such as Doxycycline or Tetracycline just in case you get tick bite symptoms.
+So if you are going on a long hunt, speak to your travel physician about taking some antibiotics with you such as Doxycycline or Tetracycline just in case you get tick bite fever symptoms.

 So all African hunters, no matter how long the hunt, should know about ticks and use some form of tick repellent.